 Defiant Tacoma teachers to stay on strike

-Striking Tacoma teachers remain off the job despite a court order that told them to report for work, and schools will be closed for a fourth straight day as the teachers union and school district prepare for a courtroom faceoff Friday.
+Striking Tacoma teachers remain off the job despite a court order that told them to report for work, and schools are closed for a fourth straight day as the teachers union and school district prepare for a courtroom faceoff Friday.

 Teachers also plan a rally Friday morning at the school district's downtown administration building.

 They returned to picket lines Thursday morning, and later more than 1,500 of them gathered in the Tacoma Dome.
-More than 90 percent voted to continue striking until the union and the district reach a tentative contract agreement.
+More than 90 percent voted to continue their strike until the union and the district reach tentative agreement on a new contract.

 Bargaining resumed Thursday — a condition that was also part of Wednesday's order by Pierce County Superior Court Judge Bryan Chushcoff.
 The union presented a proposal that touched on the three major unresolved issues: pay, class size and contract language governing teacher transfers and reassignments.

-"Our negotiating team determined that it needed to evaluate the impacts of that proposal," said schools spokesman Dan Voelpel.
+"Our negotiating team determined that it needed to evaluate the impacts of that proposal," said school district spokesman Dan Voelpel.
 "We were not encouraged."

 The union said the district did not offer a response to its proposal.

-Negotiations are scheduled again Friday morning at 9:30.
+Negotiations were scheduled again Friday morning at 9:30.

-At 1:30 p.m.
-Friday, lawyers for both Tacoma Public Schools and the Tacoma Education Association (TEA) union are to appear in court before Chushcoff so he can determine if the parties have complied with his order.
+At 1:30 p.m., lawyers for both Tacoma Public Schools and the Tacoma Education Association union were scheduled to appear in court before Chushcoff so he can determine whether the parties have complied with his order.

-The school district filed a request Thursday for an expedited hearing after teachers took to the picket lines instead of reporting for work.
-But Tyler Firkins, attorney for the union, said he was not available Thursday.
+The school district filed a request Thursday for an expedited hearing after teachers took to the picket lines instead of reporting for work as the district had asked.
+But Tyler Firkins, attorney for the union, said he was not available for a hearing Thursday.

-At the Tacoma Dome on Thursday, 1,585 teachers showed up for a union meeting, and 1,478 voted to keep the strike going, said TEA President Andy Coons.
-Union rules for declaring the strike were more stringent than those required to continue the strike, union officials said.
-Thursday's action required only a simple majority of members present.
-The initial strike vote needed 80 percent of the entire membership.
+At the Dome on Thursday, 1,585 teachers showed up for a union meeting, and 1,478 of them voted to keep the strike going, said TEA President Andy Coons.
+TEA rules for declaring the strike initially were more stringent than those required to continue the strike, union officials said.
+Thursday's action required only a simple majority of members present at the Dome.
+The initial strike vote needed 80 percent of the entire membership to take effect.

 School district officials say the judge's order Wednesday was clear: that teachers should go back to work while negotiating continues.

-"I sat in the courtroom and listened very carefully to what the judge said — and read his order," Voelpel said.
+"I sat in the courtroom (Wednesday) and listened very carefully to what the judge said — and read his order," said Voelpel.
 "I didn't see anything that indicated to me that his decision was up for a vote."

-At the Tacoma Dome, teachers said even though they remain off the job, they are looking forward to productive negotiations.
+At the Dome, teachers said that even though they remain off the job, they are looking forward to productive negotiations.

-"I believe the judge will be fair and impartial," he said.
+"I believe the judge will be fair and impartial," Uthus said.

 Wilson High School teacher Betina Stanley said she joined the strike because district negotiators wouldn't budge on proposed contract language that educators fear would be too subjective when transfers are considered.